ph7klw76/Advanced_Computational_Methods/k-Nearest_Neighbors.md

-### The k-Nearest Neighbors (k-NN) algorithm is one of the most well-known algorithms in machine learning due to its simplicity and versatility.
+### The k-Nearest Neighbors (k-NN) algorithm
+It is one of the most well-known algorithms in machine learning due to its simplicity and versatility.
 However, despite its apparent ease of implementation, a more rigorous understanding reveals deeper implications regarding its mathematical underpinnings, computational complexity, and decision boundaries.

 This section delves into the k-NN algorithm with technical precision, discussing: